noahrav/offerings/rules.md

 Disclaimer: Although you have finished these tasks, note that your menu theme has **not been fully implemented yet**!
 Managers have to take care of updating CE 28 - Unlock Menu Theme, as well as implementing your menu theme in the book.
 By helping us with the tasks above, you can make things all the more easier for us <:uroSleep:1193890857452052561>

-The reservation process is here to prevent overlapping of Menu Theme IDs in case someone else has submitted an update with a new menu theme.
+The reservation process is here to prevent overlapping of Menu Theme IDs in case someone else has submitted an update with a new menu theme, and to make sure no empty slots are left in the book on release.

 ## Contributing Terrains

 ![Minnatsuki chilling in the Nexus - The Return](assets/lake.png)

-## What are Terrains?
+### What are Terrains?

 Terrains allow for the different step sounds you hear in maps.
 Similar to vending machine items and menu themes, they require a reservation process.

 ### How to contribute Terrains?

-1. Once you are **100% sure** your terrain sound is ready for the next build, contact a <@&1131723955233902712> to reserve a Terrain ID.
+1. Once you are **100% sure** your terrain sound is ready for the next build, contact a @Spirit Guide (Manager) to reserve a Terrain ID.
 > Note that you will be given **2 IDs for a terrain**.
 Each terrain requires a regular ID, as well as an alternative ID (Alt).
 This is so Developers can implement shadow tinting via terrain in their maps if they wish.

 2. Once you have been given your Terrain ID, **edit CE 16 - Coord/Step Calc**: